ngcurrier/ProteusCFD/README.md

   * Install dependencies for OS (list below) to your machine - openMPI is the big one (you need the devel package with headers).
   * Build ucs.x, udecomp.x, urecomp.x and tools required to run
   * make TARGET=local all (on some machines you may have to try this several times to complete all tasks)
-  * Build the chemical database
+      * This also builds the chemical database.
+You can build it manually if required by.
           * cd chemdata
           * ./chemDB.py
-      * cp chemdb.hdf5 /usr/local/database/chemdb.hdf5
+          * cp chemdb.hdf5 ~/.proteusCFD/database/chemdb.hdf5

   * Check that the tests pass after the installation
       * cd bin